DataMa-Solutions/docs/core_app/new/prep/interface/threshold.md

 layout: page
 ---

+> DataMa allows you to define thresholds in order to be alerted when a threshold is reached.

 <br>
 You can add specific behaviors to the analyses according to your expectations by defining thresholds that will alert you when they are reached.
 Threshold are located in Metrics relation as percent like :